Our posture on security

 |---|---|

-| Primary hosting | Dedicated OVHcloud bare-metal servers in the UK and Europe. |
+| Primary hosting | Dedicated OVHcloud bare-metal servers in France, Germany, and the UK. |

 | Backups | Indexes are backed up to S3 regularly. |